 The RODECaster Pro from RODE is a podcast recording device and more.
-There are situations where it is a good fit, however, we’ve seen podcasters buy this device only to have it complicate their life (and their editor’s life) and offer no benefit over a USB microphone at a fraction of the cost.
+There are situations where it is a good fit.
+However, we’ve seen podcasters buy this device only to have it complicate their life (and their editor’s life).
+It offers little benefit over a USB microphone that’s a fraction of the cost.
 At the time of writing, the RODECaster retails for $599 USD.

-While it can be tempting to run out and purchase the most expensive device you can find, with hopes of making your podcast sound as great as possible, that’s not the correct approach.
+As seasoned professionals in the industry, we know it’s tempting to run out and purchase the most expensive device on the market.
+But, that’s not the correct approach.
 Read on to learn more about why you likely don’t need a RODECaster Pro and how to properly choose your podcast equipment.

 This article contains affiliate links and we may share a portion of any sale made by clicking them.
 If you don’t wish for this to happen, simply search for the product/service in your browser rather than clicking our links.